E-Gilley/Mint-Classics-Analysis/README.md

 ### Query 1-2: Most and Least Popular Products & Product Lines

 Starting things off for this section we'll do some exploration into the most and least popular products.
-To do this we'll look at total orders across all products.
+To do this we'll look at **total orders across all products**.

 ```SQL
 -- Query to find most popular products --